javapathfinder/jpf-wiki-sync/JPF-Google-Summer-of-Code-2020.md

 A good proposal should contain the following:

-1. Title, summary (about 100 words).
+1. Title and a short summary or abstract (about 100-150 words).

+2. Self-introduction: your education, experience, past projects, and open source usage/involvement.
+This should include past contributions to open-source software (JPF or other).
+If you can submit a patch to JPF to fix a small problem, this is the best proof that you can successfully use and modify JPF!

-2. Goals.
-Have multiple, prioritized goals, so you have alternatives if something does not go as expected.
+3. Goals.
+Have multiple, prioritized goals, so that you have alternatives if something does not go as expected.

-3. Implementation plan.
-An initial plan of how to reach the first goal(s).
+4. Detailed description and implementation plan.
+What you plan to implement (what feature is missing).
+Include initial steps you have already taken and/or an initial plan of how to reach the first goal(s).
+Be as concrete as possible.

-4. Tentative timeline.
-Be detailed for the first three weeks, and outline the remainder.
+5. Tentative timeline.
+A detailed weekly plan for the first 3 - 4 weeks, and outline the remainder as a list of larger steps ("sprints") for the remaining time, perhaps 2 - 3 weeks as an interval for that.
+Make sure you have enough time for testing and documentation.
 Leave open some extra time for unexpected problems.

-5. Self-introduction.
-This should include past contributions to open-source software (JPF or other).
-If you can submit a patch to JPF to fixes a small problem, this is the best proof that you can successfully use and modify JPF!
+6. A list of foreseen major challenges, a plan to deal with them, including a back-up plan if something does not work out as intended.

+7. Plans for future improvements (and possible future involvement) after GSoC.

+8. Any possible conflicts of interest.
+You can compensate for being absent for a week or two by starting earlier (during the community bonding period).
+However, finishing late is not possible as the evaluation deadlines set by Google are strict.